B1.3 Round whole numbers to the nearest ten, hundred, or thousand, in various contexts.

 Rounding

 The skill of rounding up requires analysis and reflection.
 The operation is not limited to rounding a given number to a certain unit; it also requires the evaluation of the context in which the number is found.
-The activities that target the ability to round must then be done in context so that they reflect an authentic use of rounding, to give meaning to this learning, meaning that will be transferred to the cognitive foundation of the students.
+The activities that target the ability to round must therefore be done in context so that they reflect an authentic use of rounding, and give meaning to this learning, a meaning that will be transferred to the cognitive foundation of the students.

 In everyday life, the decision to round comes from the interpretation of a situation, not from a received instruction.
-Then, the situation and the number in question are evaluated to designate a rounding unit (for example, should we round to the nearest thousand or to the nearest hundred?).
-The next step is to remember benchmark numbers based on the chosen unit (for example, to round 3620 to the nearest hundred, some students will recognize mentally or on a number line the progression of hundreds - 3000, 3100, 3200, 3300, 3400, 3500, 3600, 3700, while others will see immediately that 3620 is between 3600 and 3700).
-Thus, by recognizing the number closest to the number in question (3620), students will be able to determine the rounded value of the number.
-The final step is to communicate the rounded number.
-Of course, some of the steps are done intuitively and almost automatically.
-This fluency comes specifically from number sense; in other words, it is the use of our knowledge that supports these decisions.
+Therefore, the situation and the number to be rounded must be evaluated to designate a rounding unit (for example, should we round to the nearest thousand or to the nearest hundred?).
+Benchmark numbers can be considered based on the chosen unit (for example, to round 3620 to the nearest hundred, some students will recognize mentally or on a number line the progression of hundreds - 3000, 3100, 3200, 3300, 3400, 3500, 3600, 3700, while others will see immediately that 3620 is between 3600 and 3700).
+By recognizing the number closest to the number in question (3620), students will be able to determine the rounded value of the number.
+Eventually the goal is that this thinking is done intuitively and almost automatically.
+This fluency comes specifically from number sense and the knowledge one has to support this process.

 In the classroom, many decisions have often already been made for students.
 This is when students are involved, for example, in rounding a number like 2365 to the nearest ten, hundred, and thousand, or simply determining whether 365 is closer to 300 or 400.
 It would be beneficial to their learning if students had the opportunity to make the full range of decisions surrounding the rounding of a number.
 This helps develop their critical sense of number use and deepens their sense of rounding.

-Here is a situation that illustrates reasoning during number rounding.
-The additional information offers some pedagogical leads.
+The following is a situation that illustrates reasoning when rounding.
+The additional information offers some pedagogical insights.

 There are usually between 3000 and 4000 people in attendance at "The Scene".
 After the show, the box office clerk counted the number of spectators and determined that there were 3736.
 He meets with management and decides to give them an overview of the evening's sales.
 What will he tell management?